Blackout: The Sky Titan

 The symbol of mechanical shock

-Blackout embodies the sheer terror of the early Decepticons.
-His massive design and metallic roar have redefined the Bayverse's power scale.
-He symbolizes technological chaos and aerial domination.
+Blackout embodies the pure terror of the early Decepticons.
+Its massive design and metallic roar redefined the power scale of the Bayverse.
+It symbolizes technological chaos and aerial dominance.

-As the first Transformer to appear in cinemas, it has become an icon of the modern franchise, inspiring detailed figures and tributes in several collections.
+As the first Transformer to appear in a movie, he has become an emblem of the modern franchise, inspiring detailed action figures and tributes in several collections.

 Transformers